Case Study: High-Volume Metal Stamping

 The shells shown to the left are almost identical except for the design and dimensions of their bottom lips.
 Previously, the customer was utilizing secondary machining to crimp the lip after stamping; and this method was expensive and extended the production time.

-Second, Ultra reduced the customer's capital tooling costs by consolidating their progressive dies from FIVE to TWO.
-This was feasible due to the uniform shape and design of the shells.
-The key to these dies was the last station.
-It was designed and built for easy changeover to one of five different custom stations to finish the stamping process.
+Second, we reduced the customer’s tooling costs by consolidating their progressive dies from five to two.
+This was possible due to the uniform shape and design of the shells.
+The final station was designed for easy changeover to one of five custom stations to complete the stamping process

 More nearly identical metal stamped shells